 June 2 @ Mraz 4 PM – 6 PM

-You can also order your copy of Sacramento Beer: A Craft History through Barnes & Noble at a discounted price.
-The book comes out one month from today, May 7, and I have a number of book signings planned and the best part there will be beer involved.
+You can also order your copy of Sacramento Beer: A Craft History through Barnes & Noble and Amazon.
+The book comes out, May 7, and I have a number of book signings planned and the best part there will be beer involved.
 Be sure to check back here or follow me on social media for upcoming event information.

 About the Book: